 Yes, you can.

 Thaw the berries ahead of time and discard the liquid then use them in the recipe in place of the fresh berries.
-Alternatively, you can use them right from the freezer, but then simmer the sauce longer to let it reduce.
+Alternatively, you can use them right from the freezer, but then simmer longer to let reduce.

 If you try my recipe for Blueberry Sauce, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.